AVSaiKumar/OfflineXcode/README.md

 here is the the video demo link of FligthPay - https://youtu.be/2HTEZrO1AZQ?si=gSM011yq4qFjY8ob

-**For further assistance or inquiries, please refer to the project's GitHub repository or contact the developer.**
+**For further assistance or inquiries, please refer to the project's GitHub repository or contact ms2204101012@iiti.ac.in.**
+**NOte: Incase any issue in running the sign.py file to load balance from the bank, follow these steps: provide your public key, onIndex, present on Screen (initially '0'), and the desired amount.
+Email these details to ms2204101012@iiti.ac.in.
+We will manually generate a signature for you and email back to you.
+Afterwards, you can use this signature to load your balance.**